Vegetable Chop – a Bengali Street Style Beetroot Cutlet recipe

 • Place the pressure cooker on the medium flame and wait for one whistle.

-• Let the pressure cooker releases its pressure automatically, then remove the lid, take a strainer and strain the water from the vegetables.
+• Then remove the lid, strain the water from the vegetables.

 boiled veggies on the strainer to remove the excess water for making vegetable chop recipe bengali style or vegetable chop oriya recipe with the veggies